killcerr/uwvm2/src/uwvm2/parser/wasm/readme.md

 ## Features
 * `Thread-safe`: wasm-parser is thread-safe.
 All functions are reentrant and do not use global mutable state.
 You can safely call functions within the wasm-parser concurrently from multiple threads.
+* `Freestanding`: Support for c++ standalone implementations (need to define your own concepts) for use in OS-less environments.